IBM-Design/design-website/src/content/approach/design-services/design-services.md

 </column>
 <column lg="7" offset_lg="4">

-<p size="md">Customers and employees are won and lost by the quality of your experience, not by the promises you make.
-By blending analytics, design and development, we help you create authentic interactions that drive meaningful business impact.</p>
+Customers and employees are won and lost by the quality of your experience, not by the promises you make.
+By blending analytics, design and development, we help you create authentic interactions that drive meaningful business impact.

 </column>
 <column lg="4" offset_lg="1">